NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/BayesianStatistics/BayesianBasics/MoreBayesTheorem.md

   ```

-For example,let’s imagine that there are five candidates in a presidential election; then $H_1$ could be the proposition that the first candidate will win, and so on.
+For example, let’s imagine that there are five candidates in a presidential election; then $H_1$ could be the proposition that the first candidate will win, and so on.
 The probability that $A$ is true, for example that unemployment will be lower in a year’s time (given all relevant information $I$, but irrespective of whoever becomes president) is given by $\sum_i \prob(A,H_i|I)$ as shown by using normalization and applying the product rule.

 (sec:continuum_limit)=
 ### The continuum limit